liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 $$ TTC = \frac{d_r}{v_{y_1} - v_{y_2}} $$

 where $d_0$ is the minimum safe distance, $v_{y_1}$ and $v_{y_2}$ are the longitudinal speeds of the two vehicles.
-The larger the TTC, the safer the current situation is and the more time there is to control the speed.
+The larger the TTC is, the safer the current situation will be.
 In contrast, if the TTC is smaller, the speed needs to be regulated drastically and quickly to avoid a collision.

 #### Transition Relation